orthanc-mirrors/orthanc-book/Sphinx/source/plugins/dicomweb.rst

           "Username" : "username",
           "Password" : "password",
           "HasDelete" : true,
-          "ChunkedTransfers" : true   // Set to "false" if "sample" is Orthanc <= 1.5.6
+          "ChunkedTransfers" : true,                 // Set to "false" if "sample" is Orthanc <= 1.5.6
-        }
+          "HasWadoRsUniversalTransferSyntax" : true  // Set to "false" if "sample" is Orthanc DICOMweb plugin <= 1.0 }
       }
     }